Improve customer conversations with call monitoring & call listening

 Call monitoring serves several purposes:

-- Analyze the real reason behind your metrics
+- Lets you analyze the real reason behind your metrics

 For example, If an agent’s AHT(Average Handle Time) is higher, you can investigate why the agent took longer to close a call.

-- Figure when your metrics don’t give you an accurate picture.
+- Helps figure when your metrics aren’t showing you an accurate picture.

 Whenever customer satisfaction scores are dropping, call monitoring lets you take instant steps to arrest the fall.